YoussefElkondakly/library-System/taskGoal.md

-so whn the dublication happened we will ask him to add the second two entities of his name and to input his birthDate then confirm at this stage if there is a dublicate we will show the usernames only so when he choses one he finally success logged in
+so whn the dublication happened we will ask him to add the second two entities of his name and to input his birthDate then confirm at this stage if there is a dublicate we will show the usernames only so when he choses one he finally success logged in the user can make more than one request